 Aside from admiring the view, however, Oxford is a pleasant and vibrant place to live, busy yet not overwhelming, at times quiet but never dull.
 Offering “something for everyone” has become a tired phrase, yet few cities in Britain have so strong a claim as Oxford to providing just that.

 Finding somewhere to live in Oxford can be both harder and easier than it looks.
 It’s harder because there’s never quite what you want, quite when you want it, and it always costs more than you think – the prices here are just about the same as London.
 On the other hand, there are so many landlords, estate agents and tenancy agents, that you should be able to get plenty of help in finding what you want.
 The most common choice amongst trainees is privately rented accommodation, found either through letting agents in the area or directly through the landlord.
-There are also lots of students and young professionals in the city who have spare rooms and advertise them in newspapers and on the internet, so housesharing is a popular option for library trainees.
+There are lots of students and young professionals in the city who have spare rooms which they advertise online, so housesharing is a popular option for library trainees.
+Another option is lodging (often in a family home), which is an affordable means of living in good quality central accommodation.

 Council tax in Oxford is quite high, and you will be jointly liable for its payment in shared houses.
 If you are sharing accommodation with students, you as a non-student will end up paying a disproportionate amount of council tax (up to 80%), so this is something to bear in mind whilst seeking accommodation.

-There is also the option of communiting from beyond Oxford, it’s not particulary common amongst trainees however can be a good option if you already live within reasonable distance or have parents or a partner who do.
+There is also the option of commuting from beyond Oxford.
+It’s not particularly common amongst trainees, but it can be a good option if you already live within reasonable distance or have parents or a partner who do.
 Oxford is generally very well served by trains and buses, both of which have their pros and cons.
 Trains are usually faster but are also usually a lot more expensive than buses and both of them can be unreliable at times.
 Driving is also an option but the traffic can be awful and unless you have somewhere to park in Oxford then you’ll need to use the Park & Ride.
-Commuting can be an excellent way to save money however the downside to communiting is travelling and being further away from the social network that living in Oxford can provide.
+Commuting can be an excellent way to save money, however the downside is travelling and being further away from the social and cultural network that living in Oxford can provide.

 - Andrews Letting and Management (01865 396500)